SOLIDUS-AITECH/Forge-v2-connected-upstream/packages/README.md

-# Sim Studio SDKs
+# Agent Forge SDKs

-This directory contains the official SDKs for [Sim Studio](https://simstudio.ai), allowing developers to execute workflows programmatically from their applications.
+This directory contains the official SDKs for [Agent Forge](https://simstudio.ai), allowing developers to execute workflows programmatically from their applications.

 ## Available SDKs